Reduce total natural gas consumption 20% below 2015 levels by 2030 and 50% below 2015 levels by 2050.

-Energy use in the region has risen overall since 2015, with a 3% increase in demand for electricity and a 17% increase in demand for natural gas.
+Energy use in the region has risen overall since 2015, with a 7.7% increase in demand for electricity and a 19.3% increase in demand for natural gas.
 Prior to 2020, energy use was increasing in residential and commercial buildings, while industrial use was trending down.
-The COVID-19 pandemic changed where people spent time, leading to a sharp decrease among commercial customers, and a slight rise in residential demand.
-To reach our shared targets, residential energy use and commercial natural gas use will need to significantly decrease.
+The COVID-19 pandemic temporarily changed where people spent time, leading to a sharp decrease among commercial customers, and a slight rise in residential demand.
+To reach our shared targets, energy use will need to significantly decrease.

 Reduce energy use in both existing and new buildings.
 Reducing energy use not only reduces emissions but also saves business owners and residents money in utility costs.
 Actions to support this strategy include providing incentives for energy efficiency measures such as tax exemptions or land use incentives, requiring energy performance ratings so that potential buyers and renters can be informed, updating development codes, and more.

 Increase the production of local renewable energy.
 Producing local renewable energy can increase local resiliency, decrease costs to ratepayers, and decrease our reliance on fossil fuels.
 Actions to support this strategy include creating group solar purchasing programs, amending local codes to support solar-ready construction, and more.